tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 - More compact encodings.
 - A template-based specialization mechanism that allows pre-populating information at both endpoints without the need for negotiation.
+- Alternative cryptographic techniques, such as nonce truncation.

 For the common (EC)DHE handshake with pre-established certificates, Stream cTLS achieves an overhead of 45 bytes over the minimum required by the